phoneyourrep/phone-your-rep-api/README.md

 # Deployment

 This is deployed on Heroku.
 Deploying a geo-spatially enabled database to Heroku can be a bit of a challenge.
 Docs for that will come soon.

+# Contributing

+Contributions are encouraged!
+Write test coverage for all new code and commit your changes to a feature branch.
+Make sure the build passes with `bundle exec rake`, and fix any broken tests and Rubocop style issues.
+Then submit a pull request!

 # Usage